kammitama5/kammitama5.github.io/_posts/2018-1-29-Monday-January-29th.md

 <img src="/images/PW1/pw_009.png" width="800">

 ## So, waiting to hear
-- What I can improve on, and to re-submit if need be
+- What I can improve on, and to re-submit if need be.
+  My Jupyter wasn't exporting to .pdf, so that kind of sucked.
+  So I had to do an html to pdf McGyver-y thingy.
+I'll try it again later, but in the meantime, submitted what I had.

 ## Also
 - I'm tasked with doing some exercises sent to me via a draft